kennytilton/MatrixJS/README.md

    (h1 {} "todos")
    (input {:class "new-todo" placeholder "What needs to be done?" :autofocus true})))
 ````
-Now of course those only look like mark-up.
-They are in fact neatly nested function calls producing *proxy* markup, and we are looking at simple JS/CLJS code, bringing us to our first bit of expressiveness: program-generated mark-up.
+Of course, those only *look like* mark-up.
+They are in fact neatly nested function calls, each producing a *proxy* DOM element.
+In other words, we are looking at conventionsl JS/CLJS code which we can elaborate as needed to generate our proxy DOM.
+Next.

 #### Expressiveness
-Here is some more original TodoMVC HTML, a row of radio buttons specifying which kind of items to show (elsewhwere):
+Here is some more original TodoMVC HTML, a row of radio buttons specifying which kind of todo items to show (elsewhwere):
 ````html
 <ul class="filters">
     <li>